 Shares Available for Grant

-Shares available for grant December 31, 2014 4,164
+Shares available for grant December 31, 2015 3,542

-Restricted stock units granted (200)
+Restricted stock units granted

+Options granted

-Restricted stock units cancelled (1) 19
+Restricted stock units cancelled (1) 6

-Options cancelled (2) 9
+Options cancelled (2)

-Shares available for grant March 31, 2015 3,992
+Shares available for grant March 31, 2016 3,548

-- (1) Restricted stock units cancelled does not include 9,000 restricted stock units cancelled under the 2006 Equity Incentive Plan. - (2) Options cancelled does not include 116,000 stock options cancelled under the 2006 Equity Incentive Plan.
+- (1) Restricted stock units cancelled does not include restricted stock units cancelled under the 2006 Equity Incentive Plan, as our 2006 Equity Incentive Plan has been terminated with respect to the grant of additional awards. - (2) Options cancelled does not include stock options cancelled under the 2006 Equity Incentive Plan, as our 2006 Equity Incentive Plan has been terminated with respect to the grant of additional awards.